xanthics/Pastloot/README.md

 **Warnings**

 An empty rule will match and do whatever the setting is.
 EG if you have an empty vendor rule as your first rule, it will vendor everything a vendor price.
+I intend to change this behavior.

-Not yet ready for release
+Full usable but not yet ready for release

 ```ini
 [Pre-release]